Everything to Know about a Company Valuation Report

 - Assets-based approach: The assets-based approach is the most common way for appraisers to value a company.
 This is because a company has a variety of tangible and intangible assets that add to its value.

-- Comparables approach: With this approach, appraisers analyze the financial worth of similar companies and recently sold businesses in the same geographic area.
+- Comparable or Market approach: With this approach, appraisers analyze the financial worth of similar companies and recently sold businesses in the same geographic area.
 This method is similar to the comparative market analysis in real estate.

 - Income approach: This approach attempts to quantify a business’s value by calculating how much revenue the enterprise will make moving forward.
 Additionally, it also considers the risk factors involved.